-Zen Spot #10 — Mindfulness, meditation and The Noble Eightfold Path reborn every morning December 5, 2017 22:50
+Zen Spot #10 -- Mindfulness, meditation and an angel being reborn every morning December 5, 2017 22:50

 In the life that was yesterday.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.